nikhil003/nikhil003.github.io-src/content/pages/about.md

 Previously, I have worked at Energy Research Insitute, Nanyang Technological University as a Research Associate, where I worked on modelling wind resource in Singapore.

-I have also worked as a Visiting Research at Department of Mechanical Engineering, University of Auckland while working on my Masters in Mechanical Engineering.
+I have also worked as a visiting researcher at Department of Mechanical Engineering, University of Auckland while working on my Masters in Mechanical Engineering.